 The platforms force you to advertise YET they won’t approve your ads – crazy!!
 Here’s what you do….

 It’s called “User Generated Content”.
-Those are the comments your audience makes about your posts so most of your efforts should be going towards user-generated content that engages your audience to interact with you.
+This is great attraction for cosmetic patients as it makes them part of the conversation.
+They are the comments your audience makes about your posts so most of your efforts should be going towards user-generated content that engages your audience to interact with you.

 You see plenty of examples of this on social media when the surgeon asks his audience a question and has them respond below and now you see a stream of responses.
 You can also use polls and contests to get your followers to leave comments.